YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README_TOC.md

 > The ${className} class is not part of the domain, so please remove it.

-> Remember that a domain model should not contain concepts from the user interfaces or databases, like Window, Database, etc.

 Parametrized response:

-> The ${className} class is not part of the domain, so please remove it.

 > Remember that a domain model should not contain concepts from the user interfaces or databases, like Window, Database, etc.